Kroc/pling-z80/docs/implementation.md

 - A list `[` ... `]`
 - A struct `{` ... `}` (TODO)

-_Pling!_ source code is designed to be assembled into a compact, binary form with a single-pass[^1], forward-only assembler without look-ahead[^2].
+_Pling!_ source code is designed to be assembled into a compact, binary form with a single-pass, forward-only assembler without look-ahead.

-[^1]: There will be a need to "fix up" forward-references after the first pass, but the language is designed so that these can be logged during the first-pass and patched immediately without having to walk the entire binary form which is often considered a second pass.

-[^2]: Infix operators may look like they require look-ahead but, due to the closing-parenthesis, can be read blind.
-Either an operator is found or the end of an expression which ends expression parsing.
-This is why the parentheses are required.

 It should be possible to assemble a file by reading one byte at a time from disk and without reading the entire file into RAM.